 Directors Responsibility Statement

-In terms of Section 134 (3)(c) of the Companies Act, 2013, your directors, to the best of their knowledge and belief, according to the information and explanations obtained by them in the normal course of their work, state that, in all material respects;
+In terms of Section 134 (3)(c) of the Companies Act, 2013, your directors, to the best of their knowledge and belief and according to the information and explanations obtained by them in the normal course of their work, state that, in all material respects;

-b.
-Appropriate accounting policies have been selected, applied consistently, judgment and estimates have been made that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company as on March 31,2018 and of the profit of the company for the year ended on that date;
+a) In the preparation of the annual financial statements for the year ended March 31, 2019, the applicable accounting standards have been followed; b) Appropriate accounting policies have been selected, applied consistently and judgement and estimates have been made that are reasonable and prudent to give a true and fair view of the state of affairs of the company as on March 31, 2019, and of the profit of the company for the year ended on that date;